jrouwe/JoltPhysics.js/README.md

 The Body class is also a special case, it is destroyed through BodyInterface.DestroyBody(body.GetID()) (which internally destroys the Body).

 Almost everything else can be destroyed straight after it has been passed to Jolt.
 [An example that shows how to properly clean up using Jolt is here](https://github.com/jrouwe/JoltPhysics.js/blob/main/Examples/proper_cleanup.html).

-## Credits

-This project was started from the [Ammo.js](https://github.com/kripken/ammo.js) code, but little remains of it as the Jolt Physics API is very different from the Bullet API.

 ## License